Shopify/polaris/README.md

 To test the changes on a mobile or virtual machine, you will need to open the source of the iFrame, to do this:

 1. Run `yarn dev`
-1. Make sure you virtual machine and mobile device are on the same network
+1. Make sure your virtual machine and mobile device are on the same network
 1. Open http://YOUR_IP_ADDRESS:ASSIGNED_PORT/iframe.html?selectedKind=Playground&selectedStory=Playground in your mobile device or virtual machine

 ### Testing in a consuming project